pmseries(1) — Linux manual page

 pmseries runs in several different modes - either querying

-timeseries identifiers, metadata or values (already stored in
+timeseries identifiers, metadata or values (already stored in the

-(inactive) archives, since pmproxy(1) automatically performs this
+archives, since pmproxy(1) automatically performs this function

-function for "live" (actively growing) local pmlogger(1)
+for "live" (actively growing) local pmlogger(1) instances, when

 Without command line options specifying otherwise, pmseries will